Intermittent Fasting 101: The Ultimate Beginner's Guide to Time-Restricted Eating

 When considering health and weight loss trends, it's hard to decide which ones are reliable and which are unsafe.
 It seems like a new trend pops up every other day, including the Baby Food Diet and the Cookie Diet (yes, these are real).

 The problem with most of the fad diets is that they're restrictive, unproven, and are flat-out unrealistic for any of us to stick within the long run.
 However, intermittent fasting (a.k.a. time-restricted eating) is a more sustainable eating pattern.
 It's an established lifestyle that has been around throughout history and is still practiced in multiple cultures across the globe.
-Keep reading to get your quick crash-course in Intermittent Fasting 101.
+Keep reading to get your quick crash-course on how to do intermittent fasting.

 What Is Intermittent Fasting?